iadvize/documentation/Documentation.md

 | value | Value | String | ✓ |
 | fieldType | Field type | `URL` or `TEXT` | ✓ |

-### The conversation closing option
+### The conversation closing form

-The conversation closing option interaction enables iAdvize's Console panel users to provide additional information manually at the end of conversation.
+The conversation closing form interaction enables iAdvize's Console panel users to provide additional information manually at the end of conversation.

 ![CloseConversation](./assets/images/close_conversation@2x.png)

-**Add a conversation closing option connector and Configure it** In order to set the right connector parameters, all you have to do is to declare:
+**Add a conversation closing form connector and Configure it** In order to set the right connector parameters, all you have to do is to declare:
 * The connector URL - this is your form's url

-#### Conversation Closing Option data
+#### Conversation Closing Form data

 <pre class="prettyprint lang-js">
  [